GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 user state and the screen state instead of waiting for the actual idle state to change.
 You can open the **Sensors** tab from the [**Drawer**][11].

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/9bZbJYcIzAJx9n9hvAKw.png", alt="Emulate inactive users", width="800", height="487" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/9bZbJYcIzAJx9n9hvAKw.png", alt="Emulate inactive users", width="800", height="487" %}

 Chromium issue: [1090802][12]